we-ift/hg/README.md

 # hg
 The data file has all the ifttt applets we reach from the ifttt.com website.

-And the code file is the Python source code for experiment.
+The code file is the Python source code for experiment.

+The metadata file is a file that integrates the device status in the ifttt file and is not complete.